Access and communication: These are two keys to reducing costly readmissions and emergency department (ED) visits.

 This is especially true with medically underserved populations, he notes.

 For example, by analyzing speech and listening for keywords, Eleanor can detect if a patient is feeling dizzy.
 That might not seem important to the patient.
-But Eleanor immediately alerts the care team before that dizzy spell becomes a fall and an ED visit or hospital admission.
+But Eleanor alerts the care team before that dizzy spell becomes a fall and an ED visit or hospital admission.

 In one program, Eleanor detected an immediate readmission risk in 14 percent of 1,500 patients participating in a 30-day monitoring program.
 Those calls were elevated to the care team for rapid intervention.